byroot/byroot.github.io/_posts/2025-02-24-http2-past-the-load-balancer.markdown

 [^1]: Minifying and bundling still improve load time with HTTP/2, fewer requests and fewer bytes transferred are still positive, so they're still useful, but it's no longer critical to achieve a decent experience.
 [^2]: At the HTTP layer at least, HTTP/2 still suffers from some forms of head-of-line blocking in lower layers, but it is beyond the scope of this post.
+[^3]: The RFC doesn't actually requires encryption, but all browser implementations do.